HomseyFT/Quin-Lang/README.md

 # QuinLang (QL)

-QuinLang is a tiny, C-style toy language and compiler that I built to learn about parsing, type checking, and code generation from the ground up.
+QuinLang is a tiny, C-style language and compiler that I built to learn about parsing, type checking, and code generation from the ground up.

 The project now has **two backends**: